grainstackdev/web-imports/readme.md

 Support dynamic imports of bare specifiers.

 This currently works by using a regexp to find the import statements.
 It does not detect dynamic imports, and sometimes, there can be a false positive match.
 To fix this, a strategy similar to the implementation of `jsx-to-hyperscript` can be used, I.E. tokenizing the file, and then identifying when import statements happen by keeping track of when a scope is entered or exited.

+web-imports should only transform files which are included in NPM.
+See the `files` field documentation.
+Avoid transforming files which import devDependencies.
+These are not installed into node_modules when they are distributed as a dependency.